 daniela.schiller@mssm.edu or david.carmel@vuw.ac.nz

 Flexible responses to environmental threats are essential for adaptive behavior.
 Cues that predict threat constantly change - new threats may arise while old ones cease to pose a risk.
 When consciously perceiving such cues, we are able to flexibly update and shift threat responses from one cue to another (1-3).
-But can we update our reaction to stimuli that predict danger when we are not aware of them? hreat-conditioned stimuli that are perceived without awareness can still elicit physiological defensive reactions (4-7), and new threat associations can be formed through classical conditioning even without any awareness of the conditioned stimuli (8-11); 212Here, participants underwent classical threat conditioning, in which one of two images was paired with an electric shock; halfway through the experiment, contingencies were reversed and the shock was paired with the other image.
+But can we update our reaction to stimuli that predict danger when we are not aware of them?
+It is known that threat-conditioned stimuli that are perceived without awareness can still elicit physiological defensive reactions (4-7), and that new threat associations can be formed through classical conditioning even without any awareness of the conditioned stimuli (8-11).
+Updating threat associations when contingencies change, however, is an entirely different matter: it involves a complex process of generating novel responses while simultaneously suppressing learned ones.
+To date, such learning has only been shown in humans who were aware of the stimuli (2), and in animals under conditions where stimuli were fully available for perceptual processing (12).
+It has thus remained unknown whether the sophisticated re-evaluation involved in such affective flexibility requires awareness, or can be accomplished without it.
+Here, we show that it can: participants underwent classical threat conditioning, in which one of two images was paired with an electric shock; halfway through the experiment, contingencies were reversed and the shock was paired with the other image.
 The images were presented under continuous flash suppression, a technique allowing suppression of stimuli from awareness for several seconds (13).
 We found that physiological (skin conductance) responses were dynamically updated - reactions shifted from the stimulus that no longer predicted threat to one that now did.
-This was accomplished regardless of individual levels of perceptual awareness: although there was variation in the trial-by-trial effectiveness of suppression across participants, parametric and computational analyses indicate that stimulus awareness was independent of reversal learning.
-In addition, baseline anxiety levels scaled negatively with the strength of this updating, consistent with previous reports of heightened anxiety impeding learning (10).
-Our findings demonstrate that stimulus awareness does not play a substantial role in affective flexibility.
+This was accomplished regardless of individual levels of perceptual awareness: although there was variation in the trial-by-trial effectiveness of suppression across participants, stimulus awareness was independent of reversal learning, demonstrating that stimulus awareness does not play a substantial role in affective flexibility.

 In an ever-changing environment, survival depends on learning which stimuli represent threat, and on updating such associations when circumstances shift.
 To examine whether awareness of the stimuli associated with threat is necessary for such affective flexibility, we employed the reversal paradigm, a laboratory model that requires flexible updating of threat contingencies (2).
 In an initial acquisition phase, participants encounter two conditioned stimuli (CSs) and learn that only one of them predicts an electric shock.
 Halfway through the experiment, with no warning, these contingencies flip, initiating the reversal phase: Participants must flexibly learn that the formerly safe CS now predicts the shock and that the old one no longer does.
 To assess learning, participants’ physiological arousal is recorded throughout the experiment, typically (and here) by measuring their skin conductance responses.
 Appropriate response reversal requires a sophisticated form of updating, in that one must learn to respond to a cue that now predicts threat while simultaneously inhibiting responses to the previously threatening cue that is now safe.